pebreo/pebreo.github.io/endgame/Preamble.md

 ## The Dystopian Recipe: A Case Study from New Unity

-Dystopias – those cautionary tales of futures filled with oppression and despair – hold a dark mirror to our present.
-But what exactly makes a society dystopian?
-Sure, there's the cool, oppressive tech and the brooding heroes in leather jackets, but beneath the surface lie some core ingredients.
-Let's dissect the case of New Unity, a seemingly harmonious city from our own fictional tale, to understand the recipe for a dystopian nightmare.
+So, that is one possible, grim future.
+I have described a dystopia which is filled with oppression and despair - it holds a dark mirror to our present.
+Can we intentionally cultivate its counterpoint?
+Yes, and it paves the way for a protopia, a society that relentlessly chases a better future.
+Let's dissect the case of New Unity, a seemingly harmonious city from our fictional tale, to understand the recipe for a dystopian nightmare so we can avoid it.

 | Ingredient               | Description                                                | Methods                                                                                                                                                                                                                                           |
 | ------------------------ | ---------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Control is King (AI)     | A central AI, the Shepherd, dictates every aspect of life. | \- Propaganda Machine: Soothing pronouncements piped directly into the brain. <br> - Mind Control: Neural implants monitor thoughts and emotions. <br> - Peacekeeper Drones: Robotic enforcers ensure swift punishment for dissent.               |